Insights

 a table read of your script and breathe before each new sentence you speak.

-#3 Map out your speech to align size of ideas with size of breath.
+#3 Align the size of ideas with the size of breath.

-A breath says to your audience: “I just had a new thought.”
+You see, a breath subliminally says to your audience: “I just had a new thought.”
 That’s why performance breathwork can have the effect of making it look like you just thought of something, in that very moment.

 Of course, deep down your audience knows you’ve written your speech, thought it out, and prepared the presentation.
-But they also want to believe it’s happening for the very first time.
-The most transformational speakers are so connected to the audience that it feels like every word comes out specifically for them.
+But they also want to believe it’s happening for the very first time, as though every word is specifically for them.

 X Mark icon